U.S. sues Yale for alleged bias against Asian and white applicants | Education

 The Justice Department said Asian-American and white applicants were typically only one-eighth to one-fourth as likely to win admission to Yale as similarly qualified Black applicants.
 In a complaint filed in the federal court in New Haven, Connecticut, where Yale is based, the Justice Department said Yale's practices violate Title VI of the Civil Rights Act of 1964.

 Yale must comply with that law to receive federal funding, which the government said includes more than $630 million annually from the Department of Health and Human Services alone.
-Applicants must be "judged by their character, talents, and achievements and not the color of their skin," Eric Dreiband, an assistant attorney general for civil rights, said in a statement.
+Applicants must be "judged by their character, talents, and achievements and not the color of their skin," said Eric Dreiband, an assistant attorney general for civil rights.
 "To do otherwise is to permit our institutions to foster stereotypes, bitterness, and division."

-Yale had no immediate comment, but has previously denied accusations of discrimination.
-The school has 6,057 undergraduates, and typically accepts just 6% of applicants for admission.
+Thursday's lawsuit followed a two-year investigation into Yale's practices.
+"Yale does not discriminate against applicants of any race or ethnicity," and will not change its admissions policies because of the "baseless" lawsuit, its President Peter Salovey said.
+"We look forward to defending these policies in court."

-A federal district judge upheld them last year, saying Harvard had no "workable and available race-neutral alternatives" to build a diverse student body.
+A federal judge upheld them last year after finding the school had no workable "race-neutral alternatives" to build a diverse student body.
 The U.S. Supreme Court has allowed race to be used in college admissions to promote diversity in the classroom.

-Further challenges to affirmative action are expected to reach the court, where opponents hope the current conservative majority might end the practice.
+Opponents of affirmative action hope the court's conservative majority might end the practice in a future case.

-Also Read: GLOBAL MARKETS-Asian shares rise on tech rally, renewed stimulus hopes
+Also Read: Asian shares fall as caution sets in after Wall St retreat

 - READ MORE ON: